UBC-MDS/tidyplusPy/CONTRIBUTING.md

 # Contributing
-TidyPlusR is an open source project, and we welcome contributions of all kinds.
+TidyPlusPython is an open source project, and we welcome contributions of all kinds.
 By participating in this project, you agree to abide by our [code of conduct](CONDUCT.md), and agree to the potential redistribution of your code under our [license](LICENSE.md).

 ## How to contribute